bhormilind/bhormilind/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-Most Interested In UI technologies.
+Love to explore and work in UI technologies.
 - 🎓 &nbsp; Completed Masters in Computer Management and Bachalors Computer Engineering at University of Pune .
 - 💼 &nbsp; Working as a Lead Developer - Angular at Virtusa Corporation - USA.
 - 🌱 &nbsp; Learning more about Angular Micro-Applications and PWA, Java + SpringBott MicroServices, Flutter.